 Are there different types of porcelain materials?

 There are several different types of porcelain.
 A dentist’s choice will depend on the strength, esthetics, the abrasiveness of the material against the opposing teeth, and the dentist’s skills.
 No specific porcelain material is the best choice for all situations.
 Most cosmetic dentists will choose the best material for the type of restoration required to produce the most beautiful result.
+Emax porcelain is one of the favorites for it’s esthetic qualities.

-What do porcelain crowns cost?
+What do porcelain caps cost?

 Costs vary with the time, and materials used, and they depend on the expertise of the dental office and ceramist (who actually fabricates the crown.
 Quality levels of porcelain crowns vary greatly.
 A better crown will look more natural, have a better bite, fit, and be more durable.
 With higher quality crowns, your gum tissue will be healthier and the restoration will be less likely to decay or leak.
 We suggest you research, and get several opinions.
 Find a dentist who has the appropriate training, regularly performs these procedures, and can provide before and after photos of actual patients.